Sadiya’s life changed with Vamos’ help –“I could choose between two places to study!”

 Sadiya believes that her own abilities have increased due to Vamos.
 She would like to graduate as a bookkeeper.

 “I’m not going to be left sitting at home any longer!”

 * * * * *

-“A path to participation for young immigrants” is a national development project (2016-2019) being carried out in three localities: Helsinki, Kuopio, and Turku.
-The activity is being funded by the European Social Fund and the Ministry of Social Affairs and Health.
+“A path to participation for young immigrants” was a national development project (2016-2019) being carried out in three localities: Helsinki, Kuopio, and Turku.
+The activity was funded by the European Social Fund and the Ministry of Social Affairs and Health.